 When looking for a bike shop for assembly, maintenance, or repairs, it may be best to search for "bike shop" rather than "ebike shop"

 A good mechanic is priceless: read more about best practices in finding that special someone.

 You may find this surprising, but many of the components on your new bike do not require an electric bike technician.

 - Trustworthy bike shops will work on bikes they do not sell.

-- Any local bike shop with good reviews and good pricing can likely work on your bike.
+- Any local bike shop with good reviews and reasonable pricing can likely work on your bike.

 - We have a list below, but feel free to call one near you to find the best fit!

-High-end ebike shops will likely sell their own ebikes.
-They may not want to work on a bike not purchased from them or an ebike of a different brand than they sell.
-By looking for bike shops instead, you should be able to find a great local bike shop that can assist you for the lifespan of your Ride1UP ebike!
+By looking for bike shops instead, you should be able to find a great local bike shop that can assist you for the lifespan of your Ride1Up ebike!